shilpi1958/Summer_assignment/README.md

 # Summer_assignment
-Game application with backend using Django/Djangorestframework and frontend on AngularJS
+Game application with backend using Django/Djangorestframework and frontend on AngularJS for summer assignment(2017)